-STRATEGY 6: Ensure adequate behavioral health services 2023 MEASURABLE TARGETS Create training curriculum/plan which will at minimum Met address BHS, Mental Health First Aid, and 5150 holds Met Deliver Full-Service Partnership screening tool Met > 30 co-deployments a month to encampments Met Community Wellness Response Team went live late Met spring 2023 Develop opportunities for cross collaboration between the Met CWRT and the City/County multi-disciplinary partnership teams Screen all clients who show interest in BHS services Met > 100% of all literally homeless clients who agree will be Met entered into HMIS
+STRATEGY 6: Ensure adequate behavioral health services

+Create training curriculum/plan which will at minimum address BHS, Mental Health Met \supset First Aid, and 5150 holds Met \supset Deliver Full-Service Partnership screening tool Met \supset 30 co-deployments a month to encampments Met \supset Community Wellness Response Teams (CWRT) went live late spring 2023 \square Met Develop opportunities for cross collaboration between the CWRT and the City/County multi-disciplinary partnership Met \supset teams Screen all clients who show interest in BHS services Met 100% of all literally homeless clients who agree will be entered into HMIS Met \supset

-Sub-strategy 6.a Improve staff knowledge and skills in both housing crisis response and behavioral health care systems, especially in key system navigator/intermediary roles (e.g., Housing Specialist, Peer Support Specialist, Outreach Specialist).
-Steward: County BHS Other Leads: City, County, SSF, SHRA ACTIVITY STATUS - PA: "The County shall provide training and authorization for City designated clinical staff to write and issue 5150 holds." - PA: "Th County shall provide Mental Health First Aid training with community partners and providers that serve individuals within the City limits." - PA: "The County shall provide County Public Health education and relevant communicable disease screening tools to shelter providers contracted by the City." - Sacramento County Behavioral Health Services (BHS) will offer trainings and presentations on eligibility for and access to County Mental Health Plan (MHP) services. - BHS will also provide trainings and presentations on homeless prevention and housing supports for eligible enrolled clients.
+Sub-strategy 6.a Improve staff knowledge and skills in both housing crisis response and behavioral health care systems, especially in key system navigator/ intermediary roles (e.g., Housing Specialist, Peer Support Specialist, Outreach Specialist).
+Steward: County BHS Other Leads: City, County, SSF, SHRA ACTIVITY STATUS PA: "The County shall provide training and authorization for City designated clinical staff to write and issue 5150 holds."
+PA: "Th County shall provide Mental Health First Aid training with community partners and providers that serve individuals within the City limits."
+PA: "The County shall provide County Public Health education and relevant communicable disease screening tools to shelter providers contracted by the City."
+Sacramento County Behavioral Health Services (BHS) will offer trainings and presentations on eligibility for and access to County Mental Health Plan (MHP) services.
+BHS will also provide trainings and presentations on homeless prevention and housing supports for eligible enrolled clients.
 City, County, SHRA, and SSF will incorporate relevant BHS training requirements into provider contracts.
 BHS will disseminate forms, links, recorded zoom trainings and flyers about available behavioral health programming at all levels of intensity from prevention to Full Service Partnerships.

+Sub-strategy 6.b

-Sub-strategy 6.b Improve and increase timely and direct access to behavioral health care supports for people experiencing homelessness both in locations where they are staying and at service locations.
-Steward: County BHS Other Leads: City, County, SSF ACTIVITY STATUS > PA: County "shall continue to fund and operate at least three CORE Wellness Centers within the City limits.
-A fourth CORE center shall be opened by the COUNTY in the Central Business District within nine months of the effective date of this Agreement, provided a reasonable and appropriate location has been identified."
-PA: "County staff in the encampment engagement teams shall conduct behavioral health screening with mandated DHCS tool for willing people in encampments and city-run shelters and, if eligible, link them in county-funded services and programs, regardless of whether they are insured or uninsured."
-PA: "The County and City shall work through the encampment engagement teams to refer all persons experiencing homelessness to programs that provide care coordination for the unhoused."
-The County will add Full Service Partnership slots for eligible clients, as needed.
-BHS will continue to utilize two licensed clinicians at local. shelters who can assess for and immediately link residents to the clinically most appropriate level of care.
-These clinicians will also provide brief case management to ensure a warm hand off to their outpatient treatment provider.
-BHS will increase capacity of the Homeless Engagement and Response Team (HEART).
+Improve and increase timely and direct access to behavioral health care supports for people experiencing homelessness both in locations where they are staying and at service locations.

+- PA: County "shall continue to fund and operate at least three Community Outreach Recovery Empowerment (CORE) Wellness Centers within the City limits.
+A fourth CORE center shall be opened by the COUNTY in the Central Business District within nine months of the effective date of this Agreement, provided a reasonable and appropriate location has been identified." - PA: "County staff in the encampment engagement teams shall conduct behavioral health screening with mandated DHCS tool for willing people in encampments and city-run shelters and, if eligible, link them in county-funded services and programs, regardless of whether they are insured or uninsured." - PA: "The County and City shall work through the encampment engagement teams to refer all persons experiencing homelessness to programs that provide care coordination for the unhoused."
+The County will add Full Service Partnership slots for eligible clients, as needed. - BHS will continue to utilize two licensed clinicians at local shelters who can assess for and immediately link residents to the clinically most appropriate level of care.
+These clinicians will also provide brief case management to ensure a warm hand off to their outpatient treatment provider. - BHS will increase capacity of the Homeless Engagement and Response Team (HEART).
 HEART staff provide outreach and engagement within encampments.
 When possible, a clinician and a peer are paired.
-Like the shelter clinicians, HEART can assess for and link encampment residents to the clinically most appropriate level of care and provide brief case management to ensure a warm hand off to their outpatient treatment provider.
-Coordinate development of Full Service Partnership Screening Tool and VI-SPDAT ("VI-SPDAT replacement") screening tools to streamline assessment processes as part of CAS development and implementation.
-Sub-strategy 6.c Improve and increase timely and direct access to prevention and homeless services for people engaged in behavioral health services.
-Steward: County BHS ACTIVITY STATUS ▶ BHS mental health providers (MHP) will assess housing needs as part of all new client admissions.
-Designated BHS staff will provide support via Coordinated Assessment System protocols to help clients access immediate housing problem-solving and diversion assistance, as well as homelessness prevention, Rapid Re-Housing (RRH) and Permanent Supportive Housing (PSH) assistance.
+Like the shelter clinicians, HEART can assess for and link encampment residents to the clinically most appropriate level of care and provide brief case management to ensure a warm hand off to their outpatient treatment provider. - Coordinate development of Full Service Partnership Screening Tool and VI-SPDAT {"VI-SPDAT replacement"} screening tools to streamline assessment processes as part of CAS development and implementation.